accelazh/ceph-allinone/README.md

 ./config-all.sh
 ```

-If `config-all.sh` says 'success' in the end and how-to-use is printed out, it means installation successfully completed and you get the ceph storage cluster functional and working.
+If `config-all.sh` says success in the end and printed out how-to-use, it means installation successfully completed and you get the ceph storage cluster functional and working.
 If you `ps -ef | grep ceph`, you should see ceph-mon and ceph-osd processes running.

 Note that no service are installed into /etc/init.d or system service.
 You will have to use start-*/stop-* scripts to manage them.